 Tamil Nadu India Travel Guide

 The wide sandy expanse is great for leisurely strolls and coastline views.
-Visit first thing in the morning for sunrise or in the late afternoon/evening to avoid strong sun and enjoy the lively atmosphere.
+Visit first thing in the morning for sunrise or inside the late afternoon/evening to avoid strong sun and enjoy the lively atmosphere.

 Fort St. George access to government offices may be restricted.
 Museum closed Fridays.